sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 ![Choose device-device](/ocs-05-2-device-device-clone.png)

-On the next screen, choose `Expert` mode.
+- On the next screen, choose `Expert` mode.
 This will be important later to get access to more options.

-Next, choose `disk_to_local_disk`.
+- Next, choose `disk_to_local_disk`.
 Then you will be shown a screen with your actual disks displayed.

 :finnadie: WARNING: Make sure you choose the correct `source` disk here!
-This is the disk you want to clone.
+This is the disk you want to clone from.

-Here is an example of what this should look like.
-Your screen will look different:
 ```
 /dev/sda: ST3250318AS_ ST3250318AS_5VMPM1CY 250GB
 /dev/sdb: M4-CT128M4SSD2_ M4-CT128M4SSD2_00000000114708FF31FE 128GB
 ```

-Since we are doing a simple smaller-to-larger disk clone, we can identify our `source` disk easily as `/dev/sdb`.

-:godmode: This can get more complicated if you have a stack of identical disks with the same sizes and this procedure may require some tweaking to better identify source and target.

-Next, choose your `target` disk.
+- Next, choose your `target` disk.
 In this example, there is only one option, `sda`.
 Your setup may differ.

-Clonezilla will now pull up a list of options to select from.
-Since we chose `Expert` we will have extra options.
-The reason why we chose expert, is because we want to select the `-k1` option in a future step.
-For this screen, just use the default selections and proceed.

-Next, select `-sfsck` to Skip checking the source file system.
-This shouldn't be necessary, unless you want to.

-Next, you'll see the `Clonezilla advanced extra parameters` screen.
-This is where you want to make sure you check `-k1`
+- Next, select `-sfsck`.
+- Next, check `-k1` from the advanced options and keep the default selections.

-Finally, choose what you want the machine to do when completing the clone process.
-This is up to you, and for this example, we'll just choose to `-pa poweroff` to Shutdown the machine when finished.
+- Finally, choose what you want the machine to do when done cloning: `-pa poweroff`

-Press `ENTER` to continue.
-You'll most likely get warnings that you are about to overwrite data on the `target` disk.
+Press `ENTER` to continue, then say `yes` to all the warnings and choosing to write over the boot sector.
-Say 'yes' to those warnings.
-Finally, it will ask if you want to clone over the boot sector, and you'll also want to say 'yes', otherwise you won't be able to boot into your cloned OS installation on the `target` disk.

 You should now be seeing a screen that will show you the cloning process.
 When finished, the machine will shutdown.